-Students may also choose a minor program from the list on pages 136-138.
+Students may also choose a minor program (see pages 156-158).
 All students must include in their minor program, or as a technical elective, CHE 426 (Statistical Tools for Engineers) or at least one three-credit-hour engineering science course.
 Students who plan to go to graduate school are advised to take CHE 535 (Applications of Mathematics to Chemical Engineering) as a technical elective.